 - 300 meter pursuit run in 77.0 seconds or less = PASS

 - 1.5 mile run in 17:17 or less = PASS

 - Applicants should keep in mind that these are the minimum standards to proceed in the testing process and that they should strive for the graduation standards which are 1.5 mile run in 14:20 or less, 300 meter pursuit run in 62 seconds or less, 35 or more sit-ups in 1 minute, and 32 push-ups (not timed).

 - Applicants should refer to the video below for proper form when performing push-ups and sit-ups.

 - Applicants should be aware that all four components of the Physical Agility Test will be conducted in succession with only a few minutes of rest between each.

 - Applicants should wear outdoor athletic shoes and clothing.

-The points from the written test and the Physical Agility Test are combined.
-Applicants must have 6 or more points to be placed in the outstanding category and continue the application process.
+Applicants must have 6 or more points to continue the application process.